-There is another, better way: it's called the Deep Litter Method.
-I had read about this, but never tried it.
+Well, there IS another, better way: it's called the Deep Litter Method.
+I had read about it, but never tried it.
 It is an almost-forgotten old-timers' method that allows manure and bedding in the coop to accumulate and decompose inside the coop all winter, then in the spring you clean the whole thing out and have beautiful compost for your spring garden.

 It basically consists of turning over the soiled bedding, adding a new layer, and allowing the chicken droppings to decompose on the floor of the coop all winter, while creating heat to keep the coop warm naturally.
 As a further bonus, as in composting, beneficial microbes grow that actually help control pathogens, making your chickens less susceptible to diseases.
 (Using the Deep Litter Method helps prevent coccidiosis by not allowing the parasite eggs to develop.)